openjusticeok/spi-2023/okc-session/README.md

 - Can we look closer at geography?
 Maybe its relation to race, vehicle type, etc.?

 If I did my job well, you now have a basic understanding of what R can do for you.
 I'm also hoping the resources linked in this GitHub repo will enable you to go off and tinker with R on your own -- remember, you can use and learn all of the stuff I've showed off (and much more!) for **free!** You don't have to buy or subscribe to R or RStudio, since they're free and open source, and there's a huge community of helpful and very smart people whose shoulders you can stand on.
 If you are interested in using data in any way in your public policy work, I can't recommend it enough!

+> Ready to go off and get started learning how to do cool stuff with R ✅

 ## 5. What else can we do with R?